rhwang1226/DishDash/README.md

 Dive into a sustainable marketplace designed for students to connect, share, and explore through food!
 Join DishDash and savor a greener & happier future.
 First launched at **Carnegie Mellon's** Campus - helping achieve CMU's vision of working towards Goal #2 (to reach zero hunger) and Goal #12 (to ensure sustainable consumption patterns).

+## 🛗 Elevator Pitch
+Imagine a student named Alex, navigating the tightrope of academics and part-time work, often ending the day too exhausted to think about meals.
+One night, after cooking more than needed, Alex stores the extra food in the fridge, hoping to eat it later.
+Yet, in the whirlwind of student life, Alex forgets, and the food spoils—wasted.
+This cycle of waste and regret is all too familiar.

+Now let’s consider Jordan, living a few floors away who faces the dilemma of stretching a thin budget or settling for instant noodles again, unaware of the meal that went to waste in Alex's fridge.
+This isn't just about missed meals; it's about missed opportunities for connection in a community that should be sharing more than just spaces.

 ## 🤩  Functionality and Pages
 Our marketplace leverages the power of SwiftUI for a seamless and dynamic iOS application experience, Vapor as our server-side Swift framework to handle backend operations efficiently, and PostgreSQL for robust, reliable data storage.